ErichStyger/McuLink-Mini/README.md

 # McuLink-Mini
 Version of the NXP MCU-Link CMSIS-DAP Debug Probe with KiCad.
+Many thanks to *Dario Scheuber* and his work to make this project possible!

+## Background
-This is the work of Dario Scheuber who created this debug probe in a student project (PAIND) at the Lucerne University of Applied Sciences and Arts, under guidance of Prof. Erich Styger.
+This is the work of Dario Scheuber who created this debug probe as student at the Lucerne University of Applied Sciences and Arts at [IET](https://www.hslu.ch/en/lucerne-school-of-engineering-architecture/about-us/organization/institute/engineering-and-technology/elektrotechnik/).
+The project run under the guidance of Prof. Erich Styger.

-Many thanks to Dario Scheuber and his work to make this project possible!

-A blog article on https://mcuoneclipse.com/ should be published soon.
+A blog article on [McuOnEclipse](https://mcuoneclipse.com/) should be published soon.

 ## Features
 This is an open hardware version of the NXP MCU-Link CMSIS-DAP debug probe, with following features and differences to the original MCU-Link: